loichyan/tmux-toggle-popup/README.md

 **Description**: A shell script to toggle a popup: when invoked in a popup of the same name, it closes the popup; otherwise, it opens a popup of the specified name.
-If no argument is passed or `--toggle` is specified and called in a popup, it will close the popup.
+If no argument is passed or `--force` is specified and called in a popup, it will close the popup.

 By default, if you call it with the name _A_ specified within another opened popup _B_, it will open a new popup _A_ inside _B_ instead of closing _B_ (i.e. popup-in-popup).
 You may find this behavior surprising, but tmux simply allows us to do so.
-This can be disabled by the `--toggle` flag.
+This can be prevented by the `--force` flag.
 Or you can bind `run "#{@popup-toggle}"` to a primary toggle key, which will close the opened popup anyway.

 ```text